jashdubal/offline-transcription/README.md

 ## Usage

-The tool provides beautiful visual feedback with emojis and progress indicators to make the experience more engaging.
 Use `--silent` for completely quiet operation.

 ### Using the executable script (recommended):
 ```bash